contentauth/c2pa-c/README.md

 ### Create a SignerInfo instance

 A `SignerInfo` object contains information about a signature.
-To create an instance of `SignerInfo`, first set up the signer information from the public and private key `.pem` files as follows:
+To create an instance of `SignerInfo`, first set up the signer information from the public and private key files.
+For example, using the simple `read_text_file` function defined in the [`training.cpp` example](https://github.com/contentauth/c2pa-c/blob/main/examples/training.cpp):

 ```cpp
 string certs = read_text_file("path/to/certs.pem").data();